Barlukh/game-hangman/README.md

 ## Introduction
 A simple game of Hangman.
 The game is only text-based in the command line.
 It has a simple functionality and is a copy of the classic Hangman game idea.
-The main focus is on docstrings and trying to follow the 'separation of concerns' principle with functions.
-This is mainly a personal test at the time of writing to write a coherent and somehow clean code.

 ## Functionality
 - The computer picks a random word from the Wonderwords module and presents the player with blank spaces equal to the length of the word.